ddelnano/dotfiles/README.md

 My dotfile configuration

 ## Todo
+- Read learn vimscript the hard way
+- Add abbreviations to vimrc for common mispellings
 - Allow vim to save itself when switching tmux panes
 - CtrlP to create new files in directories with not files?
 Does not currently work
 - Fix pman with php files